 The lighthouse and its cliffs have weathered the elements since 1796 when it was built at the authorization of President George Washington.
-Its purpose was and still is to guide ships along the south shore of Long Island into the New York Harbor, using its 290,000-candle power light that flashes every 5 seconds.
+Its purpose was and still is to guide ships along the south shore of Long Island into the New York Harbor, using its 290,000-candle power light that

-Today, the National Historic Landmark draws 100,000 visitors annually from around the world and to New Yorkers it's become a well-known symbol of the state's maritime history.
+Today, the National Historic Landmark draws 100,000 visitors annually from around the world and to New Yorkers its become a well-known symbol of the state's maritime history.